-For easy access and a fun pop of color, construction paper got sorted into a vertical paper sorter — in rainbow order, of course.
+For easy access and a fun pop of color, construction paper got sorted into a vertical paper sorter (in rainbow order, of course).
 Keeping it vertical allows kids to grab what they want without toppling the pile or digging through a basket.

-Why this School Supply Organization Works
+School Supply Organization That Works

 It Sets Limits

-- Each child can keep as much artwork that will fit in their bin.
+Here, each child can keep as much artwork that will fit in their bin.
 When their bin is full, it’s time to purge.

 It Fosters Independence

-The Cost of Organizing School Supplies
+The Cost of this School Supply Organization

 This combination works for our space and works for our lives.
 Not including the actual supplies and mason jars I found in the kitchen, this total setup cost about $100.